StuvaScript/project-starter/README.md

   ```

 To run everything, in the terminal type `npx webpack`.<br>
 The 'source-map' devtool creates the 'dist/main.js.map' file.
-If I change to 'production' when project is finished should I delete this file?
+If I change to 'production' when project is finished should I delete this file?<br>

+## Linting and Prettier